5 STEPS TO THE RIGHT ABRASIVE:

 In a perfect situation you would have full access to the area you are working on, but often burrs and sharp edges are in hard to reach areas.
 Mounted points come in A, B, and W shapes to fit many different applications.
 There are small shapes to deburr tiny i.d.s, larger points such as the W222 which is often used in the edge breaking application we mentioned, and even specialty points such as the seat track cleaner which were designed to remove grime and corrosion on aircraft seat track.
 We do have a free Mounted Point Chart with RPMs available for download to help you find the shape you need.

 Before running the mounted point, check to make sure the tool you are using does not exceed the maximum operating speed of the point.
 This is an important safety step.
 In addition, operating at too high of a speed can reduce the life of your point and decrease the quality of the deburring job.

 After you go through the steps of selecting a mounted point, test it.
 If it is not giving you the results you want, make notes of what isn't working.
 If you are getting a surface finish that is too rough, go with a finer grit.
 If the point is taking off too much metal, go with a harder bond.
 Sometimes it takes more than one try to find the right mounted point.

 Step 6: Contact Us with Your Application Details

-If you have any doubts, email us at firstname.lastname@example.org with your application information and we will work with you to find the best point for your job.
+If you have any doubts, send us your application information and we will work with you to find the best point for your job.